 What About Re-plating?

 Great question.
 Making white gold requires mixing yellow gold with white metal alloys like nickel, zinc, silver, platinum, or palladium and then plating it in rhodium.

 But the core of all that alloy is pure, natural, yellow gold.

 As alloys go, nickel is no longer en Vogue because, unfortunately, many people are allergic to it.
 When you propose, you want to surprise your partner with a gorgeous white gold engagement ring, not an itchy red rash!

-Palladium is a more modern alloy and popular choice amongst jewelry makers for a few good reasons: it looks as pretty as platinum, keeps the cost down, and it’s hypoallergenic.
+Palladium is a more modern alloy and a popular choice amongst jewelry makers for a few good reasons: it looks as pretty as platinum, keeps the cost down, and it’s hypoallergenic.

 Presently, jewelers plate most white gold in rhodium, a rare silver-white metal from the platinum family.
-As you dive deeper into the realm of this glimmering white metal, you'll find that almost all white gold on the market is rhodium plated.
+As you dive deeper into the realm of this glimmering white metal, you'll find that almost all white gold on the market is rhodium-plated.